Cornell University: Other New York City programs

+In 2015, the College of Architecture, Art, and Planning opened an 11,000 square foot, Gensler-designed facility at 26 Broadway in Manhattan's Financial District.
+The General Electric Building at 570 Lexington Avenue serves as the New York City location for over a dozen additional Cornell University programs, including the New York City headquarters of the School of Industrial and Labor Relations and the New York City branch of the Cornell Cooperative Extension.

 Weill Cornell Medical College in Qatar

 In September 2004, Cornell opened the Weill Cornell Medical College in Qatar in Education City, near Doha, which is the first U.S. medical school established outside of the United States.
 The college, which is a joint initiative with the Qatar government, is part of Cornell's efforts to increase its international influence.
 The college, a full four-year MD program, mirrors the medical school curriculum taught at Weill Cornell Medicine in New York City.
 The college also offers a two-year undergraduate pre-medical program, which has a separate admissions process and was established as an undergraduate program in September 2002 as the first coeducational institute of higher education in Qatar.

 The college is partially funded by the Qatar government through the Qatar Foundation, a Qatar state-led non-profit organization, which contributed $750 million for its construction.
 The medical center is housed in a large two-story structure designed by Arata Isozaki, a Japanese architect.
 In 2004, the Qatar Foundation announced the construction of a 350-bed specialty teaching hospital near the medical college in Education City, which was to be completed in a few years.